Legality of the 2022 Russian invasion of Ukraine

 The 2022 Russian invasion of Ukraine violated international law (including the Charter of the United Nations).
-The invasion has also been called a crime of aggression under international criminal law and under some countries' domestic criminal codes – including those of Ukraine and Russia – although procedural obstacles exist to prosecutions under these laws.
+The invasion has also been called a crime of aggression under international criminal law, and under some countries' domestic criminal codes – including those of Ukraine and Russia – although procedural obstacles exist to prosecutions under these laws.

-This article discusses the international and domestic legal provisions Russia is said to have violated, as well as Russia's legal justifications for the invasion and the responses of legal experts to those justifications.
+This article discusses the international and domestic legal provisions Russia is said to have violated, as well as the legal arguments Russia has made to justify its invasion and the responses of legal experts to those arguments.
 The legality of the Russian invasion per se is a distinct subject from whether individual political officials or combatants have engaged in war crimes or crimes against humanity.

 Background

-War in Donbas (2014–2022)
+Invasion of Crimea and Donbas (2014–2022)

 In March 2014, Russia annexed Crimea from Ukraine.
 Around the same time, protests by pro-Russian separatist groups took place in the Donetsk and Luhansk oblasts of Ukraine, collectively called the Donbas.
 Russia took advantage of these protests to launch a coordinated political and military campaign against Ukraine.
 These events led to an ongoing military conflict between Russian-backed separatists and Ukrainian forces in the Donbas, during which the separatist-controlled areas were organized into two quasi-states: the Luhansk People's Republic and Donetsk People's Republic.
-These self-declared governments were not recognized by any governments other than Russia.
+These self-declared governments were not recognized by any governments other than that of Russia.